-Solar incentives are designed to encourage homeowners to make the switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
+The term "solar incentives" refers to a wide range of financial incentives implemented to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
 You may qualify for various types of incentives, such as discounts, cash back or credit towards your monthly utility bill, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the state of Minnesota and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+Categories of solar incentives include:

 Federal Solar Incentives

-Your local Plymouth solar panel installer can give you more information about the ITC and how it applies to your situation.
+Speaking with your local Plymouth solar panel installer is the best way to learn more about how the ITC may apply to your situation.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit might apply to you is to reach out to your local Plymouth solar panel installers with your questions.
+The best way to understand how the new Clean Energy Credit applies to you is to reach out to your local Plymouth solar panel company with your questions.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-Similar to federal incentives, these could include tax credits, rebates and more.
-These incentives — which might be provided by your county or municipality, or by the state of Minnesota — might be offered on an ongoing basis, or for only a limited time.
+In addition to federal solar incentives, there are often also state ones.
+Tax credits, rebates and more may be available at a more local level.
+These incentives — which may be handled by your county or municipality, or by the state of Minnesota — might be offered for only a limited time, or on an ongoing basis.